dev-wjood/Is-it-Rainy/README.md

 We used the 'One Call API 3.0' provided by 'Open Weather Map' to get the current weather in specific location.
 API documentaion link: https://openweathermap.org/api/one-call-3

-And another services provide bu the Open Weather Map' company is to get the latitude and longitude of a location.
+And another services provide by the Open Weather Map' company is to get the geo code of a location.
 API documentaion link: https://openweathermap.org/api/geocoding-api

+## Notes 📝
+- The APIs calls difference from version to version.
+- The used version of One Call API is 3.0 version, and the version of geocoding is 2.5.